Infant Formula Recall Triggers Concerns for WIC Beneficiaries

 Abbott is the sole provider for WIC-provided infant formula in more than 15 states.
 In light of the recall, it is likely that WIC vendors in those states will have limited supplies of this critical product for WIC recipients.
 Thus, on February 18, 2022, USDA’s Food & Nutrition Service (FNS) issued a letter to WIC State Agencies and others encouraging them to determine which infant formula products may be substituted for recalled products and to develop processes for ensuring that all WIC beneficiaries can receive sufficient infant formula.

-FNS has a waiver process in place for states to utilize when seeking regulatory flexibility from WIC regulations.
+FNS has a in place for states to utilize when seeking regulatory flexibility from WIC regulations.
 On February 21, 2022, FNS approved the waiver requests submitted by state WIC agencies permitting the exchange of certain infant formula products purchased with WIC benefits through September 30, 2022.
 It is likely that individual state WIC agencies will soon issue notices to WIC beneficiaries and WIC vendors regarding permitted infant formula substitutions.

 OFW Law will update this blog piece as new information becomes available.